-The square symmetrical towers are in the neoclassical style, resembling tall pavilions rather than towers, with each facade pedimented and the whole surmounted by a cupola decorated with blind windows interspersed by Ionic columns.
-At ground floor level two unfluted ionic columns at each corner support a decorative cornice.
-The columns are decorative only, and appear to serve no structural purpose.
+The square symmetrical towers of Mistley Towers are in the neoclassical style, resembling tall pavilions rather than towers.
 The design of the towers creates the impression that the building was once more of a miniature cathedral than a parish church.
-However, the main body of the church was small and occupied the site between the two towers.
+However, the main body of the church was small and occupied the (now empty) site between the two towers.
 It was a single story structure with a simple hipped roof and an entrance portico at its centre.
 This part of Adam's church was demolished in 1870, when the new parish church in New Road was built.
 The remaining towers are Grade I listed and a scheduled monument.

 Discover the most beautiful and popular trails in the area, carefully bundled into appropriate selections.